-Bridgestone And Al Jawaden Group Announce Strategic Partnership, Commit To Transform Automotive Sector With Innovative And Sustainable Solutions
+Bridgestone and Al Jawaden Group announce strategic partnership, commit to transform automotive sector with innovative and sustainable solutions

 Date

-(MENAFN- Dubai PR Network) October 1st, 2024: Bridgestone, a global leader in tyres and sustainable mobility solutions, partnered with Al Jawaden Group, a prominent player in Iraq's automotive sector, to transform mobility solutions in the Middle East.
+(MENAFN- Orient Planet Group) October 1st, 2024: Bridgestone, a global leader in tyres and sustainable mobility solutions, partnered with Al Jawaden Group, a prominent player in Iraq’s automotive sector, to transform mobility solutions in the Middle East.
 The partnership was formalized at a signing event at SO/Uptown Dubai, marking a significant step forward in Bridgestone's expansion plans in the Middle East.

 Through this partnership, Al Jawaden Group's substantial market share in Iraq will be combined with Bridgestone's state-of-the-art tyre technology and mobility services to maximise benefits.
 Both entities reiterated their commitment to transforming the automotive landscape through innovative and sustainable offerings that improve efficiency and reliability.
 More importantly, the partnership is perfectly aligned with Bridgestone's E8 Commitment, which focusses on advancing sustainable and data-driven mobility solutions.